XiHe09/IceBreaker/README.md

 - Completed lists of questions for "W" (Bella)
 - Completed lists of questions for "OR" (Bella)
 - Completed lists of questions for "IF" (Bella)
-- Completed detailed implementation of "W" (William)
+- Completed detailed implementation of "W" + adapter (William)
 - Completed detailed implementation of "OR" (Emily)
 - Completed detailed implementation of "If" (William / Emily)
+- Added Hot Potato to "Game" layout (Kevin)
-- Completed detailed implementation for "Game"(Kevin)
+- Completed detailed implementation of "GAME" (Emily)
 - Finalized README (Bella)

 The functions that we have completed so far: